yesnastassia/environmental-data-ethics-resources/README.md

 * Is there any personal information in this data?
   * If so, what level of anonymization or de-identification is needed
     * Is that possible with the type of data in consideration?
-  * If not, are there any broader harms to society that could result from the widespread use of this research?
+* Are there any broader harms to society that could result from the widespread use of this research?
 * What kind of risk mitigation measures are already in place?
 * What tools/risk assessments can be used to assess risk opportunity impact?